 Ph.D., Columbia University M.A., Fordham University M.A., SUNY, Fredonia B.A., Trinity College

-Mary Evelyn Tucker is a Senior Lecturer and Research Scholar at Yale University where she teaches in a joint master’s degree program between the School of Forestry and Environmental Studies and the Divinity School.
-She directs the Forum on Religion and Ecology at Yale with her husband, John Grim.
+Mary Evelyn Tucker is a Senior Lecturer and Research Scholar at Yale University where she has appointments in the School of Forestry and Environmental Studies as well as the Divinity School and the Department of Religious Studies.
+She teaches in the joint MA program in religion and ecology and directs the Forum on Religion and Ecology at Yale with her husband, John Grim.

 Her special area of study is Asian religions.
-She has lived in Japan for several years and received her Ph.D. from Columbia University in Japanese Confucianism.
+She received her Ph.D. from Columbia University in Japanese Confucianism.
 Since 1997 she has been a Research Associate at the Reischauer Institute of Japanese Studies at Harvard.
-Her Confucian publications include: Moral and Spiritual Cultivation in Japanese Neo-Confucianism (SUNY, 1989) and The Philosophy of Qi (Columbia University Press, 2007).
-She edited two volumes on Confucian Spirituality (Crossroad, 2003, 2004) with the renowned Confucian scholar, Tu Weiming.
+Her Confucian publications include: Moral and Spiritual Cultivation in Japanese Neo-Confucianism and The Philosophy of Qi (Columbia University Press, 2007).
+With Tu Weiming she edited two volumes on Confucian Spirituality (Crossroad, 2003, 2004).

-Tucker and Grim studied world religions with the historian of religions, Thomas Berry, and worked closely with him for 35 years.
+Tucker and Grim studied world religions with Thomas Berry in graduate school and worked closely with him for 30 years.
 They are the managing trustees of the Thomas Berry Foundation.
-Tucker edited several of Berry's books: The Great Work (Random House, 1999), Evening Thoughts (Sierra Club Books and University of California Press, 2006), The Sacred Universe (Columbia University Press, 2009), and with Grim, The Christian Future and the Fate of Earth (Orbis, 2009).
-They have edited and introduced a selection of his writings to be published in the Modern Spiritual Masters Series from Orbis in 2104.
+Tucker edited several of Berry's books: The Great Work (Random House, 1999), Evening Thoughts (Sierra Club Books and University of California Press, 2006), The Sacred Universe (Columbia University Press, 2009), and with Grim, The Christian Future and the Fate of Earth (Orbis, 2009), and Thomas Berry: Selected Writings on the Earth Community (Orbis, 2014).

 Tucker has been involved with the Earth Charter since its inception.
-She served on the International Earth Charter Drafting Committee from 1997-2000 and was a member of the Earth Charter International Council for ten years.
+She served on the International Earth Charter Drafting Committee from 1997-2000 and was a member of the Earth Charter International Council.